 Safety Precautions

-Before use, inspect all equipment for any signs of wear or damage.
-Replace any faulty parts immediately.
+- Inspecting all equipment for any signs of wear or damage before use.
+Replace faulty parts immediately to ensure safety and effectiveness.

 Troubleshooting Common Issues